mathieuHa/GEHackatonApp/Electrification Challenge/Heatpump Timeseries Dataset/README.md

-# Minds and Machines Berlin Hackathon 2017
+# Minds and Machines Europe Hackathon 2017
 # Electrification Challenge - EHPA & Fraunhofer Dataset

 ## Who are EHPA and Franhofer?